-ADHC services include those core service requirements identified in the ADHC licensing standards (LAC 48: I.4243), in addition to the following:
+Adult Day Health Care (ADHC) services include those core service requirements identified in the ADHC licensing standards (LAC 48: I.4243), in addition to the following:

-- 1. Medical care management; - 2.
-Transportation between the beneficiary's place of residence and the ADHC (if the beneficiary is accompanied by the ADHC staff) in accordance with licensing standards;
+- 1. Medical care management;

+- 2. Transportation between the beneficiary's place of residence and the ADHC (if the beneficiary is accompanied by the ADHC staff) in accordance with licensing standards;

-- 3. Assistance with ADL;
+- 3. Assistance with activities of daily living;

 - 4. Health and nutrition counseling;

 - 5. An individualized exercise program;

-- 6. An individualized goal-directed recreation program;

-- 7. Health education classes;

-- 8. Individualized health/nursing services; and

-- 9. Meals.
-Meals shall not constitute a full nutritional regimen (3 meals per day), but shall include a minimum of 2 snacks and a hot, nutritious lunch per day.
+- 6. An individualized goal-directed recreation program; - 7.
+Health education classes: - 8.
+Individualized health/nursing services; and - 9.
+Meals.
+Meals shall not constitute a full nutritional regimen (3 meals per day), but shall include a minimum of two snacks and a hot, nutritious lunch per day.

-NOTE: A provider may serve breakfast in place of a mid-morning snack.
-Also, providers must allow flexibility with their food and dining options to reasonably accommodate beneficiaries' expressed needs and preferences.
+NOTE: A provider may serve breakfast in place of a mid-morning snack Also, providers must allow flexibility with their food and dining options to reasonably accommodate beneficiaries' expressed needs and preferences.